-- 1. Cabinets can be selected using one of the following methods. - Click on the cabinet while the Select Objects tool is active. - Click on the cabinet while any of the Cabinet Tools are active. - Right-click on the cabinet when another tool is active. - 2.
-When the cabinet is selected, edit handles, a front indicator, and a temporary dimension display.
-As with other objects, the arrow that displays when the pointer is held over an edit handle indicates what edit function that edit handle will perform.
-See "Editing Box-Based Objects" on page 203 of the Reference Manual.
+- 1. Cabinets can be selected using one of the following methods. - Click on the cabinet while the Select Objects k tool is active. - Click on the cabinet while any of the Cabinet Tools 🔟 are active. - Right-click on the cabinet when another tool is active. - 2.
+When the cabinet is selected, edit handles and a front indicator display.
+The arrow that displays when the pointer is held over an edit handle as well as the Status Bar indicate what function that handle will perform.
+See "Editing Box-Based Objects" on page 206 of the Reference Manual.

 - Move a cabinet using the Move edit handle.
 By default, you can move a cabinet parallel to its sides or its front and back edges.
 To allow unrestricted movement, hold down the Ctrl key or click and drag using the right mouse button. - Resize two sides of a cabinet using a Resize edit handle, located in each corner. - Extend a cabinet's edge on one side using an Extend edit handle. - Rotate a cabinet using the Rotate edit handle, which is always offset to one side. - A temporary dimension updates as the cabinet is moved or resized. - 3.
-When a cabinet is selected, you can also click the Open Object ledit button to open its specification dialog and make a wide variety of changes to the cabinet.
-For more information, see "Cabinet Specification Dialog" on page 678 of the Reference Manual.
+When a cabinet is selected, you can also click the Open Object D edit button to open its specification dialog and make a wide variety of changes to the cabinet.
+For more information, see "Cabinet Specification Dialog" on page 696 of the Reference Manual.